Korean Cuisine: The Ten Best Restaurants in Seoul

 Na Jeong-sun Halmae Jjukkumi (나정순할매쭈꾸미)

-Jjukkumi , or mini-octopus, is another delicacy which is unique to Korea; these baby octopuses are typically marinated in a red chilli ‘gochugaru’ sauce and then stir-fried.
-It is notorious for its spiciness even amongst the normally chilli loving locals.
+Jjukkumi (mini-octopus) is another delicacy which is unique to Korea; these baby octopuses are typically marinated in a red chilli ‘gochugaru’ sauce and then stir-fried.
+It is notorious for its spiciness, even amongst the spice-loving locals.
 The dish is often served with grilled pork belly (samgyeopsal) or perilla leaves and is a common accompaniment to the massive quantities of Soju which is drunk every day in Seoul.
-The best place to find Jjukkumi is the ‘Jjukkumi Alley’ in Yongdu-dong, in which every restaurant is dedicated to the fiery treat, and there is even a Bronze statue of an octopus marking the entrance to the alley.
-Na Jeong-sun Halmae Jjukkumi is considered the best of these restaurants and is run by Grandma Na Jeong-sun who has served her own distinctive take on Jjukkumi in Jjukkumi Alley for several decades.
+The best place to find Jjukkumi is the ‘Jjukkumi Alley’ in Yongdu-dong, in which every restaurant is dedicated to the fiery treat - there is even a Bronze statue of an octopus marking the entrance to the alley.
+Na Jeong-sun Halmae Jjukkumi is considered the best of these restaurants and is run by Grandma Na Jeong-sun who has served her own distinctive take on Jjukkumi for several decades.

 Jjukkumi Alley, Yongdu-dong: subway station Jegi, exit 6.